What is An Algorithm? Definition, Types, Characteristics

 • Problem: A problem can be defined as a real-world problem or real-world instance problem for which you need to develop a program or set of instructions.
 An algorithm is a set of instructions.

-• Algorithm: An algorithm is defined as a step-by-step process that will be designed for a problem.
+• Algorithm: An algorithm is a step-by-step process designed for a problem.

 • Input: After designing an algorithm, the algorithm is given the necessary and desired inputs.